Need to talk? Call 1800 882 436.

 What are the risks of ECV?

-Where should I have an ECV done?
+Where is an ECV performed?

 Will ECV make my baby turn?

 If your baby does turn, there is a small chance they will turn back to the breech position.
-However, most babies will stay head-down.
+However, most babies stay head-down.

 What happens if ECV doesn’t work?